Last Updated 11:14am, 21 September 2020

 If someone your child lives with has symptoms, everyone must stay at home and not leave the house for 14 days.

-The Department for Education has published a list of online resources for schools and parents to help children learn at home.
+The DfE has published a list of online resources for schools and parents to help children learn at home.

 Department for Education coronavirus (COVID-19) helpline